AndreaFalanti/popnas/README.md

 **Dataset(_time_series_classification_ only)**:
 - **rescale**: if _true_ the values will be rescaled with a factor based on 98 percentile of the entire input values.
-- **normalize**: if _true_, sample values will be shifted and scaled into a distribution centered around 0 with standard deviation 1.
+- **normalize**: if _true_, sample values will be shifted and scaled into a distribution centered around 0 with standard deviation 1 (z-normalization).

 **Others**:
 - **accuracy_predictor_ensemble_units**: defines the number of models used in the accuracy predictor (ensemble).